zakkor/ricem/README.md

 This merges whatever themes are in that repo with your own, but it doesn't overwrite your themes in case they have the same name.

+Try it with mine: `ricem dl https://github.com/zakkor/ricem-themes`

+It only contains two themes that contain an .Xresources each.

 ## Installing
 - Grab `ricem` and `.conf` from [the release page](https://github.com/zakkor/ricem/releases/tag/v0.2-alpha).
 - Copy `ricem` to `/usr/local/bin` (or whatever place you want that's in your path).